 Find A Good Localization Partner

 It is best to leave localization to the specialists who know how to transform your app so that it feels native to customers.
-You shouldn’t chose a service provider based lower prices but rather chose an agency that fits your expectations and goals.
+You shouldn’t choose a service provider based on lower prices but rather chose an agency that fits your expectations and goals.
 Here are some questions you can ask to find the most suitable localization service provider:

 - What localization tools and platforms does it uses?